 AMSOIL wins 7 of 9 categories

-Based on published ASTM lab data.
-Royal Purple wins where the data actually supports it — retail access and upfront price.
+Based on published ASTM test data (sources linked).
+Royal Purple wins where the data actually supports it: retail access and upfront price per quart.

 AMSOIL Signature Series 7 of 9

-• Cost per mile: ~55% cheaper over a year
+• Cost per mile: ~55% cheaper at default calculator settings

 Royal Purple HPS 2 of 9